Analog Input Channels

 NI CompactDAQ chassis or controllers control the timing, synchronization, and data transfer between up to eight NI C Series I/O modules and an external or integrated computer.
-A single NI CompactDAQ chassis can manage multiple timing engines to run up to seven separate hardware-timed I/O tasks at different sample rates in the same system.
+A single NI CompactDAQ chassis or controller can manage multiple timing engines to run up to seven separate hardware-timed I/O tasks at different sample rates in the same system.
 For example, you can install a 75 S/s thermocouple module next to a 51.2 kS/s accelerometer module and acquire from both simultaneously.
-To learn more about how NI CompactDAQ chassis work, read the white paper, NI CompactDAQ Technology.

 NI CompactDAQ USB chassis provide the plug-and-play simplicity of USB to sensor and electrical measurements.
 Available with one, four, and eight slots, NI CompactDAQ USB chassis are designed for small, portable, mixed-measurement systems on the benchtop or in the field.

 NI CompactDAQ Ethernet chassis extend the reach of high-speed DAQ to remote sensor and electrical measurements.
-Available with one, four, and eight slots, NI CompactDAQ Ethernet chassis are ideal for distributed measurement systems on the bench or deployed in the field, using standard Ethernet infrastructure.
+Available with one, four, and eight slots, and ultra rugged options, NI CompactDAQ Ethernet chassis are ideal for distributed measurement systems on the bench or in the field, using standard Ethernet infrastructure.